Pelvic health physiotherapy

 -

-Bladder issues are common especially after pregnancy and with increasing age.
-However, symptoms can often be improved with Pelvic Health Physio.
-We carry out a thorough assessment via dialogue and a pelvic examination to see what is causing the bladder issue.
-Stress urinary incontinence and urge urinary incontinence are treated in different ways.
+We carry out a thorough assessment via dialogue and a pelvic examination to see what is causing your bladder issue.
+For example, stress urinary incontinence and urge urinary incontinence are treated in different ways.
 We are also skilled in assessing and treating bladder prolapse and symptoms associated with recurrent UTIs/Bladder pain.

 -